Operational clarity for daily work

 The HVAC Systems Matrix

-A hotel HVAC technician must master different system types — from simple split systems to complex central chillers.
-System choice depends on hotel size and class.
+A hotel HVAC technician has to handle everything from simple split systems to central chillers.
+Which one a property runs depends on its size and class.

 System Hotel Size Complexity What the Technician Must Know